Subscribe to Body Moments Newsletter and get a FREE e-book!

 Sexuality Issues of the Groin Muscles and the Inner Thigh

-When you start foam roller exercises on your inner thighs, emotions may come out for which you are not prepared.
+When you start foam roller exercises for the adductor muscles of your inner thighs, emotions may come out for which you are not prepared.
 Go slowly at first and let the feelings come.
 All emotions need to be expressed.
 If it is too frightening for you, you may wish to seek a supportive person to help you understand what it is you need to feel and release.

 Since the groin muscles are connected to the pelvis and the pelvic floor, or the muscles surrounding the anus, urethra and vagina, if you have urinary issues, hemorrhoids, impotence, vaginal issues, or other sexuality issues, the inner thighs may also be affected.